Betting on Week 14 college football? Here are the best betting apps, sportsbook promos

 The college football regular season will end this week for most programs, and then it's on to Conference Championship Week, the Army-Navy Game, and then bowl season.
 However, there's still plenty to be determined by the Week 14 college football schedule, as rivalry week gives us several ranked matchups across the country.
 None of those matchups are bigger than Michigan vs. Ohio State, as the two Big Ten powerhouses will meet yet again after Michigan checked in at No. 18 in the latest College Football Playoff rankings and Ohio State was voted No. 1.
 The latest Week 14 college football odds list the Buckeyes as 10.5-point road favorites for that noon ET kickoff, while the over/under is 44.5.

 There are also dozens of other college football betting options on Saturday, with notable Week 14 college football lines including No. 20 Tennessee (-2.5, 64.5) hosting No. 14 Vanderbilt at 3:30 p.m.
 ET and Auburn (+5.5, 48.5) hosting No. 10 Alabama for the Iron Bowl at 7:30 p.m.
 ET.
+The final matchup of the day features Wyoming vs. Hawaii (-7.5) at 11 p.m.
+ET.
 If you're wondering where to find the best college football odds or looking for sportsbook promos and betting sites for Week 14 of college football, you can read more below, along with picks for some of the biggest games.

 Sportsbook offers